sylvain1811/BDA-Project/README.md

 ```

 These two documents can now be trivially read into a Spark `DataFrame`.
 Of
-course, this first step has for only goal to handle the dataset to Spark in a
+course, this first step has for only goal to give the dataset to Spark in a
 friendly way.
 Therefore, more preprocessing needs to be done from Spark.

 ### Preprocess the DataFrame with Spark ML